Ashna Zaveri

 Ashna Zaveri is an Indian actress who works in Tamil films.

 Career

 Ashna made her film debut with Vallavanukku Pullum Aayudham (2014), which was a success.
-Regarding her performance, a critic stated that "Ashna Zaveri does not have much to do in the film, but she looks pretty as a picture and delivers a decent performance".
+Regarding her performance, a critic stated that she did not have much to do in the film, but delivered a decent performance.
 She starred with Santhanam again in Inimey Ippadithan the following year.
 For her role in Inimey Ippadithan, Zaveri practiced Tamil to master the language.
+Then, she acted in the fantasy films Meen Kuzhambum Mann Paanaiyum (2016) and Brahma.com (2017).
+She was seen in the horror film Nagesh Thiraiyarangam (2018) and the adult comedy Evanukku Engeyo Matcham Irukku (2018).

+She signed a film titled Kannitheevu (2023) with an all-girls cast.
+She appeared in the series MY3 (2023), which was released on Disney+ Hotstar.
+In 2026, Ashna Zaveri appeared in the mystery thriller films Thiraivi and Valluvan.